DNNCommunity/DNNDocs/content/administrators/assets/restore-file-version/index.md

 # Restore a File Version

+> [!Note]
-Note: The restored version is copied to the top of the list as the most recent version.
+> The restored version is copied to the top of the list as the most recent version.

 ## Prerequisites